 The Belk College offers minors in Economics, International Management, Management Information Systems, and Operations and Supply Chain Management.
 A “minor” is a selection of courses from a major program that provides students with a basic understanding of the subject.
 Minors are a complement to a student’s major and help broaden marketability after graduation.
 Visit the "Minors" page for detailed information.

-Visiting Student Course requests
+Non Business and Visiting Student Course requests

 INFO 2130 CREDIT BY EXAM